-While this smoke is visible for short periods, based on modelling and the Department of Environment and Heritage Protection’s air quality monitoring, no health or environmental impacts are predicted from flaring at the LNG facility.
+While this smoke is visible for short periods, based on modelling and the Department of Environment and Science’s air quality monitoring, no health or environmental impacts are predicted from flaring at the LNG facility.

 Minimising flaring is important to us.
 It is fundamental for good business.
 Minimising flaring helps assure the future viability of our operations by optimising productivity and strengthening business performance.
 It also demonstrates QGC is sensitively integrating operations within the community.

 No health or environmental impacts are predicted from flaring at QGC’s facility, including during smoky flare events.
-This is based on dispersion modelling and the Department of Environment and Heritage Protection’s air quality monitoring:
+This is based on dispersion modelling and the Department of Environment and Science’s air quality monitoring:

 - Dispersion modelling studies show that, due to flare gas composition and flare stack height, no health impacts are predicted.

 - The smoke has a similar chemical composition to smoke from a campfire or candle, comprising carbon particles, carbon dioxide, carbon monoxide and water vapour.